ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 Artist Genres: These can be relevant, as the genre of a song can influence its popularity.

 Danceability, Energy, Key, Loudness, Mode, Speechiness, Acousticness, Instrumentalness, Liveness, Valence, Tempo, and Time Signature: These audio features (from Spotify's audio analysis) can be highly relevant to popularity, as they describe the musical characteristics of a song.

+**Polynomial Regression**

+By using polynomial regression, we can model the relationship between the independent variables and the popularity of the songs.
+This helps us to identify the factors that are important for song popularity and to help us make predictions about the popuarity of the songs.